Serving on the DignityUSA Board

 - Commit to and participate in at least two-three in-person weekend and eight to nine hour long teleconference Board meetings per year of the two year term

-- Use telephone and electronic mail to conduct business as a Board member in the most efficient and effective manner
+- Use telephone, video conferencing, and electronic mail to conduct business as a Board member in the most efficient and effective manner

 - Participate in or act as the liaison for a DignityUSA committee